Lipscomb University's response in unprecedented times.Learn More

 Spring 2020 Commencement: The Office of the Provost announced plans to celebrate the May and August graduates the includes virtual celebrations in May and the opportunity to participate in commencement on December 19, 2020.
 Read full announcement to students here.

 Continuation of Remote Work: In accordance with new state and federal guidelines, we are continuing a remote work schedule for non-essential employees through April 24.
 We will continually monitor and assess the situation and will notify you of any changes to this schedule.
 Although many employees will be working from home, these are “regular” workdays and employees working remotely are expected to be “on call and available” to complete assigned work during normal business hours.
 Please see more specific guidelines from human resources here for additional details on working remotely.
-Essential employees who need to work on campus during this week will be notified by their supervisors.
+Essential employees who need to work on campus during this time will be notified by their supervisors.

 Remote work schedule for non-essential employees .
 Although many employees will be working from home, these are “regular” workdays and employees working remotely are expected to be “on call and available” to complete assigned work during normal business hours.
 (Employees find more information here.)
 Essential employees who need to work on campus during this week will be notified by their supervisors.